1. Your Contract is with Villas4You

 Significant changes include:

-Change of UK departure airport other than between Heathrow, Gatwick, Stansted and Luton; a change of outward departure time or overall length of your arrangements of twelve or more hours; change of resort or area for the whole or a significant part of your time away; change of accommodation to that of a lower official category for the whole or a significant part of your time away.
+Change of UK departure airport other than between Heathrow, Gatwick, Stansted and Luton; a change of outward departure time or overall length of your arrangements of twelve or more hours; change of resort or area for the whole or a significant part of your time away; change of accommodation to that with reduced facilities for the whole or a significant part of your time away.
 Please note not all accommodation changes constitute a "significant change".

 The compensation that we offer does not exclude you from claiming more if you are entitled to do so.
 We will not pay you compensation where we make a major change or cancel more than 12 weeks before departure or in the event that we are forced to make a change or cancel as a result of force majeure (see clause 15).